 The good news for CXOs is that 5G and edge computing technologies can help keep data flowing and digital opportunities on track.
-Together, 5G and edge computing offer a platform that can provide the networking capacity needed to unleash the next phases of innovation, efficiency, and agility.
+Together, 5G and edge computing offer a platform that can provide the networking capacity needed to unleash the next phases of innovation, efficiency and agility.

 CXOs take note: The transition from 4G-LTE to 5G edge is not just a single step in a linear progression of digital innovation.
 Indeed, 5G edge technologies represent a quantum leap in networking capability—one that dramatically expands the spectrum of business possibilities.
-This leap includes faster speed, lower latency, and higher data throughput.
+This leap includes faster speed, lower latency and higher data throughput.
 Think of that AI initiative currently stuck in beta purgatory that could, if ever completed, use customer data to fuel development of new products and services.
-Or the IoT strategy that envisions analyzing real-time sensor data to boost efficiency and lower maintenance costs on the factory floor.
-Or the broad-scope digital transformation initiative that will power new products, services, and business models.
+Or the IoT strategy that envisions analysing real-time sensor data to boost efficiency and lower maintenance costs on the factory floor.
+Or the broad-scope digital transformation initiative that will power new products, services and business models.
 5G edge removes many looming networking constraints that can stymie digital progress.

 According to Deloitte’s Global Study of Advanced Wireless Adoption, an overwhelming majority of networking executives expect advanced wireless technologies to transform both their enterprises and industries in the near term—noteworthy considering 5G and Wi-Fi 6 are the latest generations of technologies that have been evolving for decades.